Please Wait a Moment

 Specific Requirements for Qualifying Categories

-Sales, Brokerage, Development, Consulting, Investor/Developer
+Sales, Brokerage, Development, Consulting, Investing

 Appraisers

-Appraiser applicants must be a licensed state certified general appraiser and submit a portfolio substantiating at least 30 land appraisals in the previous three-year period totaling at least $10 million.
+Appraiser applicants must be a licensed state certified general appraiser and submit a portfolio substantiating at least 30 land appraisals/valuations in the previous three-year period totaling at least $10 million.
 For each appraisal submitted, the appraiser applicant must submit an appraisal narrative form with supporting documentation.

 Farm or Forestry Managers